bloominstituteoftechnology/webapi-ii-challenge/patrick/README.md

   via `npm install -g nodemon` and then run `nodemon src/app.js`. `nodemon` will keep the server running and automatically restart it if you change anything.
-  You can now make requests to `http://localhost:3000` in your browser or Postman!
+  You can now make requests to `http://localhost:3000` in your browser or Postman! - OKAY √
-- Make modifications to `src/server.js` to make the tests pass.
+- Make modifications to `src/server.js` to make the tests pass. - OKAY √
-- If you'd like, feel free to reference the tests in `tests/server.test.js` as you're developing.
+- If you'd like, feel free to reference the tests in `tests/server.test.js` as you're developing. - OKAY √
 - Once all tests have passed, you're done!
-Send us a pull request.
+Send us a pull request. - OKAY √

-## Instructions
+## Instructions - OKAY √
 You'll create an API that allows the client to create, read, update, and delete posts.
 The posts will be maintained in memory as a JavaScript array.
 Each post is an object in the array of the following form: